-Microphones have diaphragms, which are thin, movable membranes in the mic capsule.
+Microphones have thin diaphragms movable membranes in the mic capsule.
 These diaphragms are very sensitive and move in reaction to the changing pressure at their surfaces.
-This changing pressure is largely caused by sound waves.
+Sound waves largely cause this changing pressure.

 Depending on the microphone type and design, this signal will be processed further through other components before being outputted from the mic.

 For deeper explanations as to how microphones work, check out the following My New Microphone articles:

 • How Do Microphones Work?
 (A Helpful Illustrated Guide)

 • What Is A Microphone?
 (Mic Types, Examples, And Pictures)

 How Do Microphones Amplify Audio?

 Let me start answering this question by stating that microphones output mic level signals.
 Mic level signals are relatively low AC voltages, ranging roughly between 1 and 100 millivolts (-60 dBV to -40 dBV).

 Regardless of whether the microphone provides any amplification or not, a mic signal will require further amplification.
 Microphone preamplifiers bring mic level signals up to line level for use in professional audio equipment.
 Power amplifiers are then sued to amplify line level signals in order to properly driver loudspeakers.

 With that preamble out of the way, some microphones do provide amplification.